A Provably-Correct and Robust Convex Model for Smooth Separable NMF: Separable, Smooth and Orthogonal NMF

 The objective of~\eqref{modelsepNMF} minimizes the trace of $X$.
 Together with the constraint $X(i,j) \leq X(i,i)$, this means that \eqref{modelsepNMF} minimizes $\sum_{i=1}^n \|X(i,:)\|_\infty$ which is a convex relaxation of the number of non-zero rows of $X$.

 The optimal solution of~\eqref{modelsepNMF} allows one to identify the $r$ columns of $M$ corresponding to the columns of $W$, even in the presence of noise.
 For simplicity, we assume that there are no duplicated columns of $W$ in the data set.
 The case with duplicated vertices also can be handled but requires a more involved analysis and proper post-processing of the optimal solution of~\eqref{modelsepNMF}; see~\cite[Theorem~7]{gillis2014robust}.
 Recall that for $M$ separable, $M = W[I_r, H'] \Pi$.
 Mathematically, the absence of duplicated columns of $W$ requires $\beta = \max_{k,j} H'(k,j) < 1$.
-For the robustness, we also need the following quantity that measures the conditioning of $W$: